 The Untapped Potential Project (UP2) exists to bridge the gap between student skills and employer needs, creating new opportunities while building community.
+UP2 develops programs in partnership with existing private schools that ensure graduates are prepared for post-secondary success, and proficient in at least one employable technical skill.
+We prepare graduates to excel in the private trade apprenticeship programs.

 Connecting UP2 Students to In-Demand Jobs